 Frequently asked questions

-Does the IFRS for SMEs require IFRS 16 lease capitalisation?
+Does IFRS for SMEs require IFRS 16 lease capitalisation?

-No. The IFRS for SMEs retains the IAS 17 operating/finance lease classification.
+No. The standard retains the IAS 17 operating/finance lease classification.
 The IASB deferred alignment with IFRS 16 to the next review, which will not happen before 2028.
-Operating leases remain off the balance sheet under the IFRS for SMEs.
+Operating leases remain off the balance sheet under IFRS for SMEs.

-When does the third edition of the IFRS for SMEs take effect?
+When does the third edition of IFRS for SMEs take effect?

-Does the IFRS for SMEs use the expected credit loss model?
+Does IFRS for SMEs use the expected credit loss model?

-No. The IFRS for SMEs retains the incurred loss model for impairment of financial assets.
+No. The standard retains the incurred loss model for impairment of financial assets.
 Losses are recognised only when objective evidence of impairment exists, not based on forward-looking probability estimates as required by the IFRS 9 expected credit loss model.

-How does goodwill treatment differ between the IFRS for SMEs and full IFRS?
+How does goodwill treatment differ between IFRS for SMEs and full IFRS?

-The IFRS for SMEs requires goodwill to be amortised over its useful life (with a 10-year default if the useful life cannot be reliably estimated).
+The standard requires goodwill to be amortised over its useful life (with a 10-year default if the useful life cannot be reliably estimated).
 Full IFRS prohibits amortisation and requires annual impairment testing instead.
 This creates a permanent difference in both the balance sheet and profit or loss.